 If you’re a business owner, you don’t have time to waste by researching cards.
 We’ve done it for you.
 This list includes the very best business card offers.
-Check out Rewards Cards 101 to understand the basics about rewards cards.
+Check out Rewards Cards 101 to understand the basics of rewards cards.
 You can support Travel Freely by using our partner links when you sign up for a card, which may earn us a commission.
-See full advertising disclosure below.

 Not sure if you’re eligible?
 You probably are.
 Read “Am I Eligible for a Business Card?”

 #1 Overall Business Travel Card – #1 Sign-up Bonus for Cash Back